Manitoba Electrical Codes: What Every Winnipeg Homeowner Needs to Know

 - Installing new outlets or switches

-- Any work involving the electrical service entrance
+- Any work on the electrical service entrance

 - Basement or renovation electrical work

-You do not need a permit for simple tasks like replacing a light fixture, switch, or outlet cover with the same rating.
+You do not need a permit to swap out a light fixture, switch, or outlet cover — as long as the rating stays the same.

-Several requirements catch homeowners off guard during renovations:
+A few rules catch homeowners off guard during renos:

-- AFCI protection: Arc-fault circuit interrupters are now required in bedrooms and living areas
+- AFCI protection: Arc-fault interrupters are required in bedrooms and living rooms

-- GFCI outlets: Required within 1.5m of sinks, in bathrooms, garages, and outdoor locations
+- GFCI outlets: Needed within 1.5m of sinks, and in bathrooms, garages, and outdoor spots

 - Tamper-resistant receptacles: Required in all new and renovated homes

-- Smoke/CO detectors: Interconnected and on dedicated circuits in new builds
+- Smoke/CO detectors: Must be linked together and on a dedicated circuit in new builds

 DIY vs. Hiring a Licensed Electrician